ADR-014: LLM as a Plugin-Provided Service

 Decision

 Refactor LLM access into a first-class service on ServiceRegistry.
 Plugins call services.LLM() instead of going through Pulse or HTTP.
-Provider plugins (OpenRouter, Ollama, others) register as LLM backends.
-Core routes calls to the appropriate provider.
+Provider plugins (OpenRouter, llama.cpp) register as gRPC LLM backends.
+Core routes calls to the appropriate provider via GRPCLLMClient.

 Multiple providers can run simultaneously.
 The caller specifies which backend to use.